-Data availability: For the total population, the data were available for Bosnia and Herzegovina only for the years 2013 and 2019; for Montenegro, data were available for the years 2015-2020.
-For the German regions Bavaria and Baden-Württemberg, data were available for the years 2015-2019; for Ukraine and regions of Ukraine, data were available for the entire time period from 2011 to 2020.
-For the remaining countries, the data on the total population were available for the years 2011-2019.
+Data availability: For the total population, the data were available for Montenegro, data were available for the years 2015-2020.
+For the German regions Bavaria and Baden-Württemberg, data were available for the years 2013-2020; for Ukraine and regions of Ukraine, as well as Republic of Moldova and Serbia, data were available for the entire time period from 2011 to 2021.
+For the remaining countries, the data on the total population were available for the years 2011-2020.

-For gender division, the data on the German regions Bavaria and Baden-Württemberg, Ukraine and regions of Ukraine were not available; for Bosnia and Herzegovina, only 2019 data were available.
-For Montenegro, only data from the years 2015-2020 were available; for Serbia, only data from the years 2017-2019 were available.
-For the remaining countries, the data on gender division were available for the years 2011-2019.
+For gender division, the data on the German regions Bavaria and Baden-Württemberg, Ukraine and regions of Ukraine were not available.
+For Montenegro, only data from the years 2015-2020 were available; for Serbia, only data from the years 2017-2021 were available.
+For the remaining countries, the data on gender division were available for the years 2011-2020.